esl-epfl/x-heep/AnalogMixedSignal.md

 .global vdd gnd
 ```
 - Go to the bottom of the file, remove toplevel info, there must be only subckts left
 - The SPICE file is now ready to be simulated.
-Place it in hw/analog and create a control.init file (see next section)
+Place it in `hw/ip_examples/ams/analog` and create a `control.init` file (see next section)

 ## The control.init file

 This file should at the very least look similar to this to be able to run a successful simulation:
 ```
-choose xa ../../../hw/analog/adc.sp;
+choose xa ../../../hw/ip_examples/ams/analog/adc.sp;
 port_connect -cell ams_adc_1b ( vdd => vdd , gnd => gnd );
 port_dir -cell ams_adc_1b (input sel; output out);
 bus_format <%d>;